VibrationalSpectroscopyCalculations/Visca/README.md

 # Visca
 Welcome to the GitHub page of the ViSCa code: a toolbox for performing Vibrational Spectroscopy Calculations.
-Like the golden bough (golden like a mistletoe; "viscum") that showed Aeneis where to find the entrance to the underworld where he would obtain words of wisdom from his father residing in the Elysian fields (see https://en.wikipedia.org/wiki/The_Golden_Bough_(mythology), and below), we hope that the ViSCa tools on this page may help scientists interpret their vibrational spectroscopy datasets.
+Like the golden bough (golden like a mistletoe; "viscum") that showed Aeneis where to find the entrance to the underworld where he would obtain words of wisdom from his father residing in the Elysian fields (see https://en.wikipedia.org/wiki/The_Golden_Bough_(mythology), and at the bottom of this readme file), we hope that the ViSCa tools on this page may help scientists interpret their vibrational spectroscopy datasets.